kaievns/osom-tables/README.md

 4. Unit testable, every moving part is independent and unit-testable
 5. Light footprint, the whole thing is less than 100 lines of JS

+## Demo App

+You can find a simple demo-app [over here](https://github.com/MadRabbit/osom-tables-app)

 ## Simple Setup